Gerald-Waerseggers/GS1-Barcode-Scanner/Docs/scannerreadme.md

 3. **Choose the Movement Code**.
 4. **Input the Location**.
 5. **Activate REF Input Mode?**: Enable this option if not all references (REFs) are known beforehand.
+6. **In stock count mode**, you must **select an extraction file** from Sage X3.
+Click the provided link to download the file using the YSTLOTLOC export template.
+Ensure the downloaded file starts with "F17..." before uploading it to the scanner.

 > **Note**: You can update the session setup at any time during the process by clicking on **“Change Setup”**.
 Changes will apply to subsequent scanned products.